 3. Just enough context and detail

 We often forget how powerful a simple link can be.
-We embed a lot of links within our requirements pages.
+We embed a lot of links within our product requirements documents.
 It helps abstract out the complexity and progressively disclose the information to the reader as needed.
-Linking detailed resources my included such things as:
+Linking detailed resources may include such things as:

 - Customer interviews for background, validation or further context for the feature

 - Pages or blogs where similar ideas were proposed

 - Previous discussion or technical documentation and diagrams